kanopy-platform/go-library/README.md

 A package should be self contained within its own folder off the root of the repository.

+If a package grows rapidly or versioning complexity arises due to frequent package changes, you may want to add a `go.mod` file to make it a separate Go module that is versioned and tagged separately.

+Further, as module complexity or test execution time increases, you may also want to consider moving modules to a separate repo as needed.
 For example:
 ```
 mod1/